Sergsxm/UIBundle/README.md

 This entity will be used as value for the mapping property.
 *Note: storeFolder must be protected from external access for security.*

+You can also specify a placeholder for the fields and the captcha through *placeholder* configuration parameter.

 ### 2.4.
 Captcha types

 Supported captcha types: standart.